David I of Scotland: Arrival of Matilda and the renewal of conflict

 The settlement with Stephen was not set to last long.
-The arrival in England of the Empress Matilda gave David an opportunity to renew the conflict with Stephen.
+The arrival in England of Empress Matilda allowed David to renew the conflict with Stephen.
 In either May or June, David travelled to the south of England and entered Matilda's company; he was present for her expected coronation at Westminster Abbey, though this never took place.
-David was there until September, when the Empress found herself surrounded at Winchester.
+David was there until September when the Empress found herself surrounded at Winchester.

 This civil war, or "the Anarchy" as it was later called, enabled David to strengthen his own position in northern England.
 While David consolidated his hold on his own and his son's newly acquired lands, he also sought to expand his influence.
-The castles at Newcastle and Bamburgh were again brought under his control, and he attained dominion over all of England north-west of the river Ribble and Pennines, while holding the north-east as far south as the river Tyne, on the borders of the core territory of the bishopric of Durham.
+The castles at Newcastle and Bamburgh were again brought under his control, attaining dominion over all of England north-west of the river Ribble and Pennines while holding the north-east as far south as the river Tyne, on the borders of the core territory of the bishopric of Durham.
 While his son brought all the senior barons of Northumberland into his entourage, David rebuilt the fortress of Carlisle.
 Carlisle quickly replaced Roxburgh as his favoured residence.
 David's acquisition of the mines at Alston on the South Tyne enabled him to begin minting the Kingdom of Scotland's first silver coinage.
 David, meanwhile, issued charters to Shrewsbury Abbey in respect to their lands in Lancashire.